 - First, thoroughly clean all concrete surfaces with a vinegar/water mix.
 Since the vinegar is so strong, you can get by with a 2-to-1 mix with water.
 While you can use a black-light to reveal pet urine spots on your concrete, the best method is to plan to treat the entire surface of the concrete in question so you don’t miss any spots, and also so this treatment will be consistent across your floor.

-- Secondly, we want to use a special cleaning solution to help you further remove stains and odor from the surface, and just below, of your concrete.
-This is an enzymatic cleaner recommended by vets and that is safe to use in your home around your family and pets (available here for cats, and also one just for dogs).
+- Second, use a special cleaning solution to permanently remove stains and odor from the top, and just below the surface, of your concrete.
+This is an enzymatic cleaner recommended by vets that is safe to use in your home around your family and pets (available here for cats, and also one just for dogs).
 It works for animals and pets that have gone to the bathroom or sprayed (marking territory), and can also be applied to furniture and carpet.
 The best way to use this for getting rid of pet urine on concrete is to spray it on thick across the cement surface, more or less soaking the top.
 You want this to really work its way into the concrete and not evaporate too quickly into the air as it dries.
 To control the evaporation, lay a large plastic tarp or liner over the sprayed area.
 This will allow the solution to better penetrate into the urine stained concrete.
 Allow to dry for as long as it takes, or at least a few hours.

 - When you’ve cleaned and sanitized the top portions of your concrete as outlined above, and everything is dry, its time to seal your floor.
 This will essentially seal your concrete against moisture that can get inside and release what may be left of old urine stains.
 It will also be a great general protection for your floor as well as look a whole lot nicer.
 Be sure to use concrete sealer with an anti-slip rating.
 A low-sheen is best as it allows for easy cleaning.
 The best part is you can choose from endless colors to get your floor looking just how you want.
 Okay, maybe the best part is your floor will actually smell the way you want (not like urine) as you’ve now cleaned and sealed your concrete floor, thus getting rid of pet urine stains and smells from your concrete forever!